-A custodian may be called in from time to time to perform additional work after (s)he has completed his/her assigned work and left his/her place of employment.
-The custodian will be compensated for a minimum of three (3) hours.
-At the time the custodian is called, (s)he will be informed of how long (s)he is expected to work.
-If a custodian is unable to work the necessary time or leaves before the scheduled time, (s)he will only be compensated the for the number of hours worked.
-If fewer staff than is needed do not agree to work, staff with the least seniority will be called in until the requirement for staff is met.
+A custodian may be called in from time to time to perform additional work after he/she has completed his/her assigned work and left his/her place of employment.
+The custodian will be compensated for a minimum of four (4) hours.
+At the time the custodian is called, he/she will be informed of how long he/she is expected to work.
+If a custodian is unable to work the necessary time or leaves before the scheduled time, he/she will only be compensated for the number of hours worked.
+If fewer staff than are needed does not agree to work, staff with the least seniority will be called in until the requirement for staff is met.
 Custodians will be compensated for time worked immediately preceding or following their shifts with no minimum hours requirement.